 I celebrated my first ever Thanksgiving yesterday when my American friend, Jennie, prepared a huge feast for a bunch of us lucky ones.
 I was so excited because I’d heard and read so much about all the food made and eaten on this day and I got to experience it all, albeit in Paris.
-But to really put it simply – there was so.much.food.
+There was so much food.
 Everything delicious.
 Except the gluggy cranberry jelly out of the can.
 As Jennie put it, “This (cranberry jelly) is the American thing to have and everybody has it, and that (pointing at her homemade spiced cranberry sauce) is a gourmet version.”

 When the turkey was sliced and everybody’s plates filled, there was completely silence.
-Everybody was focussing on eating.
-And food coma followed.
+Everybody was focused on eating.
+Food coma followed.